 Service station food is tempting because there are usually multiple outlets crammed together offering a variety of foods.
 And you’re forced to walk past them as the loos are always strategically placed at the back of the building.
 However, you’ll typically pay three times as much for items compared to if you were to get them in your local supermarket.
-According to a mystery shopping investigation, supermarkets charge just over £1 for a sausage roll, whereas, some service stations charge as much as £2.59.
+According to a mystery shopping investigation, supermarkets, such as Asda and Tesco charge just over £1 for a sausage roll, whereas, some service stations charge as much as £2.59.
 An investigation by channel 4 found that KFC, McDonalds and Costa prices at service stations are inflated by as much as 28%.
 Therefore, preventing yourself from being ripped off is a must.

 It sounds obvious, but taking a packed lunch for all the family is the cheapest and most convenient option.
 Alternatively, head off the motorway and utilize the cafe in the closest supermarket to save yourself some considerable dough.

 If you want to save cash on the road, avoiding motorway filling stations is a must.
 Earlier this year it was revealed that motorway petrol stations face investigation.
 Shockingly, research shows that filling up your car on the motorway costs £10 more than at your local filling station.
 While, it may not always be possible to avoid motorway petrol garages, always ensure you fill up before you hit the motorway.
 You should do some research too and compare prices using petrolprices.com to ensure you’re getting the best value for money.